Ahom language

-Ahom or Tai-Ahom (Ahom:𑜁𑜪𑜨 𑜄𑜩 𑜒𑜑𑜪𑜨 or 𑜁𑜨𑜉𑜫 𑜄𑜩 𑜒𑜑𑜪𑜨; khwám tái ahüm) is a dormant, Southwestern Tai language formerly spoken by the Ahom people.
-It's currently undergoing a revival and mainly used in religious and educational purposes.
+Ahom or Tai Ahom (Ahom: 𑜁𑜪𑜨 𑜄𑜩 𑜒𑜑𑜪𑜨 or 𑜁𑜨𑜉𑜫 𑜄𑜩 𑜒𑜑𑜪𑜨; khwám tái ahüm) is a Southwestern Tai language spoken as a second languageby some Ahom people.
+It is currently undergoing a revival and mainly used in religious and educational purposes.
 Ahom language was the state language of Ahom kingdom.
 It was relatively free of both Mon-Khmer and Indo-Aryan influences and has a written tradition dating back to the 13th century.

 The Ahom people established the Ahom kingdom and ruled parts of the Brahmaputra river valley in the present day Indian state of Assam between the 13th and the 18th centuries.
 The language was the court language of the kingdom, until it began to be replaced by the Assamese language in the 17th century.
 Since the early 18th century, there have been no native speakers of the language, though extensive manuscripts in the language still exist today.
 The tonal system of the language is entirely lost.
 The language was only partially known by a small group of traditional priests of the Ahom religion, and it was being used only for ceremonial or ritualistic purposes.

-There has been efforts to revive the language in recent times.
-A reconstructed version is taught in various educational institutions in Assam by AHSEC and Dibrugarh University.
+There have been efforts to revive the language in recent times.
+A reconstructed version is taught in various schools in Assam by AHSEC and universities like Gauhati University and Dibrugarh University.

 Classification

-Tai-Ahom is classified in a Northwestern subgrouping of Southwestern Tai owing to close affinities with Shan, Khamti and, more distantly, Thai.
+Tai Ahom is classified in a Northwestern subgrouping of Southwestern Tai owing to close affinities with Shan, Khamti and, more distantly, Thai.
 The immediate parent language from which Ahom is descended has been reconstructed as Proto-Tai, a language from 2000 years ago, in the Kra–Dai family (unrelated to Chinese, but possibly related to the Austronesian languages), within the (proposed but debated) subgroup of Kam–Tai, although some say that Tai languages are a discrete family, and are not part of Kra–Dai.
 Ahom is distinct from but closely related to Aiton, which is still spoken in Assam to this day.